Spring Lake Recreation and Senior Center

 Bible Study/Fellowship

 Do you want to set aside an hour each week for fellowship?
-Stop in for a casual atmosphere with some bible study and group discussions.
+Stop in for a round table, casual atmosphere bible study and group discussions.
 All members welcome.

 55+; Wed.; 11:30 am-12:45 pm; Free